 Click here to download the latest user guide without installing Excel Data Workstation.

-James Mills is a Software Developer at Oxford Economics.
+Adelina Madhja is a Data Science Engineer at Oxford Economics.